 Failure to provide the required disclosures or notices will be deemed as a deception and will be handled as a form of academic dishonesty in addition to any other violations.

-Arrests, violations and/or convictions which violate University and/or School policies or standards could result in sanctions.
-Please see the NASW code of ethics, "4.04 Dishonesty, Fraud and Deception."
+Arrests, violations and/or convictions which violate University and/or department policies or standards could result in sanctions.

 Students who are arrested, charged, or convicted during the program are not permitted to return to field placement until further notice.
 The student will be referred to the Student Review Committee for an initial review of the situation.
 The student assumes the risk involved with disclosing information and thus may choose not to disclose information.

-However, if the student chooses not to disclose information, the Student Review Committee will be unable to determine a course of action based on the program guidelines and Code of Ethics.
+However, if the student chooses not to disclose information, the Student Review Committee will not be able to determine a course of action.

 If a student is charged with a new offense, the student will most likely be required to take a leave of absence until the case has been resolved and a decision has been made by a court of law.
-A student may be permitted to complete classroom coursework for that semester, but will most likely be unable to continue in subsequent semesters until a resolution has been reached in their case.
+A student may be permitted to complete classroom coursework for the current quarter.
 Once the outcome of the specific case or circumstance has been determined, it is the student's responsibility to inform the Director of the School of Social Work, Director of Field Education, MSW Field Coordinator, and Academic Advisor.
 At that time, the student will be referred to the Student Review Committee again for consideration of specific factors and implications related to the social work profession and his/her ability to return to the program and field work.